andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Timber:
     - Banging the cupboard in the Owl's Tear house to force it open.
     - Galbadian soldiers banging on the Forest Fox lady's door, banging harder after `2236`.
-  - D-District Prison: Zell's stumps his foot in various occasions.
+  - D-District Prison: Zell's stumps his foot in various occasions, e.g. after preventing the guard to hit the moomba.
   - Fishermans Horizon: kid throws the hook and breaks the shopkeeper's window.
 - `2164 swings_gunblade+swing_stuff`:
   - Seifer swings his Gunblade: when annoyed, while chasing soldiers, to give orders, when fighting inside the TV station, when interrogating Squall.
   - D-District Prison: guard tries Squall's Gunblade.
   - Fishermans Horizon: kid throws the hook.
-  - Lunatic Pandora final room.
 - `2172 (loop) elevator_B`:
   - Dollet:
     - Dollet tower elevator.